 The Local Fair Share Program (Project Q) provides flexible formula funds to help local jurisdictions pay for the escalating cost of restoring aging street systems.
-These funds may be used for other local transportation needs as well, so long as the Local Fair Share funds are supplementing and not supplanting local jurisdictions' transportation expenditures.
+Cities can use these funds for other local transportation needs as well, so long as these funds are supplementing and not supplanting local jurisdictions' transportation expenditures.